marinakazarian/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+There was a merge conflict with the process_movie_data.py file, so the merge
+failed.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?